- March 6, 2025

 "Time to Morp" is a sandbox colony simulation game that can be played solo or with others.
 Players must build a base, gather resources, and manage their colony in a procedurally generated world.
 The game features various biomes, creatures, and weather conditions, providing a dynamic and immersive gameplay experience.

-- The developers are highly responsive to community feedback, frequently implementing updates and improvements based on player suggestions.
+- The developers are very active and responsive to community feedback, regularly implementing updates and improvements based on player suggestions.

 “I guess it's cool if you're five and this is baby's first game, but constant tutorial island style gameplay isn't fun.”